Work permits for employees in Thailand: A complete guide for employers [2024]

 What are the required documents to apply for a Thai work permit?

 The list is comprehensive.
-The employer will need to prepare copies of the company's registration, list of shareholders, VAT certificate, and financial statements.
-The employee, on the other hand, must provide their passport, educational certificates, and passport-sized photographs.
+The employer will need to prepare copies of the company's registration, list of shareholders, VAT certificate, VAT filing, financial statements, and more.
+The employee, on the other hand, must provide their passport, educational certificates, passport-size photographs, and resume.

 What’s the fastest way to get a work permit in Thailand?